dotnet/diagnostics/documentation/tutorial/README.md

 Please note that you have to be using at least preview 5 for most of the capabilities to work.

+**Note: The tools/APIs that are used are based on preview 5 and are subject to change.
+The tutorial will be updated to account for later previews and final release**

 ### [Installing the diagnostics tools](installing_the_diagnostics_tools.md)